 This flexible online course aims to provide you with the skills needed to plan, implement and evaluate a health promotion program.
 You will be introduced to relevant health behaviour theories and health promotion frameworks as well as approaches to evaluation.

-The Curtin University Health Promotion short courses are suitable for those already working in the health sector, environmental health and public health planning or those wanting to move into the area and those wanting to incorporate health promotion principles into their role.
+The Curtin University Health Promotion short courses are suitable for those already working in the health sector (roles may include, but not limited to environmental health officers, public health planning, health educators – school & community, community health roles, community development, Aboriginal Health Workers), or those wanting to move into the area and those wanting to incorporate health promotion principles into their role.

 - $1,200 + GST